zyxw59/conlang_fmt/README.md

 Many syntax elements can take optional parameters, which are denoted by a comma-separated list surrounded by square brackets.

+The `class` parameter can be abbreviated by leaving a space-separated list of classes as the final parameter.
+This does not work when only one class is included and that class conflicts with a named parameter of that element.
+For example, a heading with the parameter string `[notoc]` would be parsed as having the `notoc` parameter, rather than a class of `notoc`.

 ### Blocks

 A block is a paragraph-level element, such as a section header, a table, or a